Nakilon/dhash-vips/README.md

     Similar images: 7..17
     Different images: 9..44

+    Phamilie
+    Absolutely the same image: 0..0
+    Complex B/W and the same but colorful: 2
+    Similar images: 14..28
+    Different images: 22..40

     DHashVips::DHash
     Absolutely the same image: 0..0
     Complex B/W and the same but colorful: 4